 When Can I Stop Using a Heat Lamp for Chicks?

+When do chicks not need a heat lamp?
 According to the NSW Department of Primary Industries, the timeline your chicks will need a heat lamp will depend on the seasonal temperatures and the type of housing—but this typically falls within the continuum of 3 to 6 weeks.

 But how does this translate to practical terms and how do these timeframes relate to different housing conditions?
 Let’s illustrate with a few examples.
 Housing your chicks in a garage or a barn under 60 degrees Fahrenheit?
 You’ll need a heat lamp until your birds are fully feathered at six weeks old.

 Planning to keep your chicks in home conditions?
-In a home environment (or even outdoors at around steady 75 degrees), your chicks won’t need a heat lamp past week four
+In a home environment (or even outdoors at around steady 75 degrees), your chicks won’t need a heat lamp past week four.

 That said, it's critical to create the right temperature conditions for your baby chicks until they can thermoregulate on their own.
 This is exactly what we address in the sections below.